Akashh1996/WeatherApp/README.md

 # WeatherApp
-Weather app that uses weather API to display current weather by country or city name Its a simple app that fetches the data from the api and extratcs as json file. this is how the page looks like -> https://akashh1996.github.io/WeatherApp/
+A very simple weather app that is integrated with weather API that displays the current weather by country or city.
+Its just an application I tried to build for practicing javascript and promises.

+# Technology
+Since the app was built for practice purpose, it was created in vanilla javascript with :

+- HTML5
+- CSS3
+- Javascript
+- Promises(fetch/then)